Skip to main content

 Tip

-Publishing the local component library is equivalent to updating the draft version of the cloud component library.
-You still need to publish the draft as a formal version in the console.
+Publishing the local component library is equivalent to updating the draft of the cloud component library.
+You still need to publish the draft as an official version in the console.

-Open the component details page of the mydemo component library and publish it.
+Open the component details page of the mydemo component library and publish the component library.

 After the component library is published, exit the custom development mode in the editor to preview the actual effect.

-Step 6: Use the Custom Component Library in Applications
+Step 6: Use Custom Component Library in Applications

-The usage method is similar to Step 3: Debug the local component library, but this is the application editor in Normal Mode.
-After editing the application, it can be published normally.
+The usage is similar to Step 3: Debug Local Component Library, but this is the application editor in Normal Mode, and the edited application can be published normally.

-Starting from August 111, 2023, cli tools above 2.2.111 will no longer be maintained.
+Starting from November 6, 2025, CLI tools below version 2.10.0 will no longer be maintained.
 Please execute the following command to upgrade:

 npm install -g @cloudbase/cli